 Search for a JRCERT Accredited Program

-For further understanding on Program Effectiveness Data, please refer to the video module on the Program Effectiveness Data page of our website. https://www.jrcert.org/resources/program-effectiveness-data/
+For further understanding of Program Effectiveness Data, please review the Program Effectiveness Data module on our website.

 *For specifics on Program Effectiveness Data refer to the current JRCERT Standards for Accreditation for the applicable program type (Radiography, Radiation Therapy, Magnetic Resonance, or Medical Dosimetry).